Prince of Wales Bridge: Tolls

 Tolls were collected from westbound traffic only, near Rogiet, 2 mi in Wales.
 Tolls charges were based on a three-tier pricing system: Tolls could be paid by cash, major credit or debit cards, or by use of the Severn TAG system, which was a wireless electronic toll collection system that did not require vehicles to stop.

 Motorcycles and UK disabled badge holders travelling in a vehicle were exempted from paying a toll.

-Toll prices were reviewed annually on 1 January, in accordance with the Severn Bridges Act 1992.
+Toll prices were reviewed annually on 1 January, in accordance with the Severn Bridges Act 1992 (c.
+3).

 In late 2008, UK VAT was reduced from 17.5% to 15%, but the bridge toll remained unchanged.
 For convenience the tolls were kept at round multiples of 10p (the bridge toll was largely paid in cash as card payments were not accepted until mid-2012), but the 13p VAT reduction was not passed on immediately.
 In 2009, the planned toll for cars would have been £5.50, as the announcements listed, but the actual toll charged was £5.40.
 George Osborne, the then Chancellor of the Exchequer, announced in March 2015 that the tolls would be reduced to £5.40 in 2018, due to VAT being removed when the bridge comes into public ownership.

 In the 2016 United Kingdom budget, Osborne announced that toll charges on the Severn crossings would be halved in 2018.
 The toll was due to be cut to £5.40 in 2017 but was increased.